maid-zone/soundcloak/README.md

 3. *Optional.* Edit config:

-Sometimes, new updates add new config values.
-You can change some values in `lib/cfg/init.go` if you want.
+Sometimes, new updates add new config values or change default ones.
+You can make a `soundcloak.json` file in the folder with the binary if you want, or an environment variable `SOUNDCLOAK_CONFIG` with path to the config.
+Refer to `lib/cfg/init.go` for configuration values and their meaning.

 4. Regenerate templates (if they changed):